Cosmological simulations of massive black hole seeds: predictions for next generation electromagnetic and gravitational wave observations: Conclusions

 \section{Conclusions}

 In this work, we have developed a novel method to investigate the impact black hole seeding models have on the cosmic evolution of the entire black hole population.
 Once a given seed model is assumed, our method recalculates entire black hole growth and merging histories taking advantage of the Illustris cosmological simulation of galaxy formation.
 Hence our method presents a more self-consistent and comprehensive approach than the traditional semi-analytic models while at the same time allowing us to test a large number of seeding models which would be computationally prohibitively expensive with full hydrodynamical simulations of structure formation.
+Recall the caveat to this approach is that the impact of AGN feedback on the gas supply around the black hole is unchanged during the post-processing approach; thus for black holes with lower mass compared to the original simulation our model may over-estimate the effect of AGN feedback and thus decrease the predicted accretion rate.
+However, this effect will generally be significant only for a small fraction of black holes, at the highest mass end where feedback is strongest (for details, see Section \ref{sec:globalproperties} and Figure \ref{fig:BHMD}).

-In this work we test stochastic and physically-motivated seed models based on the direct collapse black hole (DCBH) formation scenario, find the impact on low- and high-redshift black hole populations and merger rates, and determine which observables provide a means for distinguishing between simulated models for seed formation.
-From this analysis, we draw the following conclusions:
+In our analysis we test stochastic and physically-motivated seed models based on the direct collapse black hole (DCBH) formation scenario, find the impact on low- and high-redshift black hole populations and merger rates, and determine which observables provide a means for distinguishing between simulated models for seed formation.
+From this, we draw the following conclusions:

 \begin{itemize} \item Our novel tool produces post-processed black hole growth histories based on the simulation data available at each timestep.
 These histories match the original simulation when using the same seeding parameters, but alternate conditions for seeding can also be easily incorporated at a negligible fraction of the original simulation's computational expense.
 In particular, we implement simple stochastic seeding models (our $f_{\rm{seed}}$-based models) and a physically motivated seeding model which uses galaxy merger trees to find progenitor galaxies in atomically cooling haloes with low metallicity and low central gas spin in which may be the forming sites of black hole seeds via direct collapse (our DCBH model).